unkownorca/Trojan/README.md

 Execution:

-1-Clone or download the project repository to your testing system.
+Clone or download the project repository to your testing system.

-2-Navigate to the project directory in your terminal:
+Navigate to the project directory in your terminal.

-cd ethical-hacking-trojan-project

-3-Run the Trojan script using Python 3:
+Run the Trojan script using Python 3:

-python3 trojan.py
+python3 Trojancaz.py

 Observe the behavior of the script.
 It will simulate the creation of a ".malware.py" file with a payload, but it does not execute any harmful actions.